diracdeltas/spleeter4max/README.md

 ## support

-email: spleeter@azuki.vip. want a higher chance of getting a response? you can make a donation via [bandcamp](https://azuki.bandcamp.com/merch/max-for-live-stem-splitter) and mention it in your email!
+please open an issue at https://github.com/diracdeltas/spleeter4max/issues. want a higher chance of getting a response? you can make a donation via [bandcamp](https://azuki.bandcamp.com/merch/max-for-live-stem-splitter) and mention it in the issue!

 ## license (MIT)